lanl-ansi/GOC3Benchmark.jl/README.md

 files.
 Each of these subproblems build and solve one or more JuMP models.
 The code to construct the models themselves may be found in the `scheduling_model.jl`, `opf_model.jl`, and `reserves.jl` files.

+## License
+This software is provided under a BSD license as part of the Grid Optimization Competition Solvers project, C19076.
+See LICENSE.md.